THE FLORIDA SUPERCON SATURDAY COSTUME COMPETITION

 6. NO PETS!
 Pets are not cosplay props.
 Anyone who enters the contest with a pet will be immediately disqualified.

 7. All contestants must fill out the Costume Competition Entry Form.
 This is a pre-judged competition.
-Pre-judging will occur on Saturday, July 29 in 2 separate sessions.
+Pre-judging will occur on the Saturday of the show in 2 separate sessions.
 There will be a morning session from 10:00am – 1:30pm open only to those who have pre-registered for the competition online or at the show on Friday (at the official cosplay desk).
 This session is done so that as few people as possible have to miss out on any other aspect of the show.
 Remember, we’re all there to have fun, and nobody really wants to have to wait in a long line when there’s cool stuff to do.
 The second session is for contestants who register at the show, or can’t make the morning session for some reason.
 The second session will occur from 3:00pm – 5:00pm.

 8. All contestants (with the exception of Juniors) must submit reference photos at pre-judging.
 We need accurate reference photos or drawings of your character/costume.
 Remember: it may be your favorite character from one episode of your favorite anime that only showed once in Japan, or a costume worn by a character in one comic book issue, but to the judges, it may be something entirely new.
 We also need in-progress photos of you making your costume (at least 3 or 4).
 The higher the division, the more reference we expect.
 We want to see your costume from conception to creation.
 Show us how good you are… impress us!